 Spending the equity in your home, of course, also diminishes the value of your estate -- leaving you less to pass along to your heirs down the road.

 "Always explore all other sources of income first before tapping into your home equity," advises Cook.
 "Liquidate your portfolio and cut down on your living expenses.
 If you still don't have enough, a reverse mortgage may make sense."

-To locate a Federal Housing Authority-approved lender or HUD-approved counseling agency, you can visit HUD's online locator or call their clearinghouse at 1-800-569-4287.
+To locate a Federal Housing Authority-approved lender or HUD-approved counseling agency, you can visit HUD's online locator or call the Multifamily Housing Clearinghouse at 1-800-569-4287.